sundarDeveloper/Test1/README.md

 # Projects:
 - RoadStatus
-    * Console Appication - .Net Core
+    * Console Application - .Net Core

     * bThis app will connects to REST API at https://api.tfl.gov.uk and get status of major roads and display the results in console.